pinojs/quick-format-unescaped/readme.md

 # quick format

-Solves a problem with util.format in <= Node 5.9
+Solves a problem with util.format

 ## usage